mjbots/moteus/lib/python/README.md

 # Python bindings for moteus brushless controller #

-This bindings permit communication and control of moteus brushless controllers.
+These bindings permit communication and control of moteus brushless controllers.

 ## To use ##

 ```
-pip install moteus
+pip3 install moteus  # or 'moteus-pi3hat' on a pi3hat
 ```

 The following will report the status of a single controller at the